New around here?

 - Mike picked the best grapes from an elevated single vineyard site (to maximise those tropical Kiwi flavours) then aged the wine for 12 months (for extra finesse and complexity) so you can be sure that when you pop open the bottle you're drinking Marlborough Sauvignon at its very best.

 - Think luscious exotic fruits with a playful citrus zing.
 It's crisp, refreshing and a wine that has Angels coming back for more every year, which we think says it all.

 - More than just a label.
 When Joost says ‘prestige’ he means ‘prestige’.
 And boy oh boy does this delicious Loire Sauvignon deserve its name...

 - Classic, refined and dry.
 This luxurious drop has all the sophistication and character of a Sancerre.
 Except it’s not.
 Because that would be illegal.

-- Grab yourself a hunk of creamy goats cheese, some posh crackers, and go wild.
+- Grab yourself a hunk of creamy goats cheese, some posh crackers, and go

-- I have a great passion for the indigenus white varieties growing in Italy.
+- I have a great passion for the indigenous white varieties growing in Italy.
 The coast of Tuscany is famous in Italy for being the best places to grow Vermentino, and I wanted to show off this wonderful grape to the Angels in the UK.